-Each and every year, from the end of October onward, a giant tree is erected in the very heart of Galeries Lafayette’s central court.
+Each and every year, from mid November onwards, a giant tree is erected in the very heart of Galeries Lafayette’s central court.
 Glittering against the dazzling backdrop of the art-nouveau architecture, the Galeries Lafayette Christmas tree is a sight to behold in of itself and makes a wander into the iconic department store well worth it…

 Galeries Lafayette Christmas Tree 2015

 In Christmas, the ‘Grands Magasins’ (Galeries Lafayette, Printemps and BHV to name but a few) have been decorating their storefronts in time for the festive season for well over fifty years.
 The tradition of the Galeries Lafayette Christmas tree dates back over a decade.

 Each year you’ll find sparkling trees underneath the glittering art-nouveau dome of the large department store.
 In 2015, the theme was ‘from another planet’ and as a result, the tree was decorated with a variety of silvers, golds and meteor shaped decorations.

 The Christmas theme of 2016 was ‘arctic’, and the store’s atmosphere invoked icy scenes and snowy nights.
 The winter wonderland display instore came complete with paper ski lifts traversing to and from the tree, as well as paper creations of bears, trees and other arctic animals.

 The entire central tree was made entirely from paper (for the very first time and created by Lorenzo Papace, a French artist born in Lyon in 1986).
 All in all, the tree and window decorations really were a sight to behold!